Frequently Asked Questions

 On the website you will also find information such as contact telephone numbers and e-mail addresses for the business, as well as a location map.

-- What if a business disagrees with the star rating?
+- What if a business disagrees with the rating?

 The owner or manager of the business should talk to the local authority food safety officer that inspected the business about why the rating was given.

 If the business owner or manager still thinks that the rating is unfair or wrong, they can appeal in writing.
-To appeal, any food business can download an appeal form and send it to their local authority’s lead officer for food within 14 days (this includes weekends and public holidays) of being told what their rating is.
+To appeal, any food business can download an appeal form and send it to their local authority’s lead officer for food within 21 days (this includes weekends and public holidays) of being told what their rating is (maximum 35 days from the date of inspection including the Local authority maximum notification period).

 The owner or manager of the business also has a ‘right to reply’.
 This is different from an appeal.
 The owner or manager can download a right to reply form and send it to their local authority to tell the food safety officer how the business has improved hygiene, or to say if there were unusual circumstances at the time of the inspection.
 A business’s right to reply will be published online by the local authority with the business’s hygiene rating.